 Preparing for our vacation to Crete was SO EASY.
 It was almost like BC.
 Before Covid.

 I did not know what to do with myself leading up to that vacation.
-I did not have to think about booking tests, taking tests, waiting for test results, etc.
+I did not have to consider booking tests, taking tests, waiting for results, etc.

 England entry requirements (non-red list, vaccinated)